Image

 • INSTALLATION

-Reynolds and McClenon experiment with video installation and performance, meditating on domestic space and Blondell Cummings’s in a shifting, home-like interior.
+Reynolds and McClenon experiment with video installation and performance in a shifting, home-like interior, meditating on Blondell Cummings's preoccupation with domestic spaces.
 Live performance interventions intermittently on Thursday; then, the traces of their presence remain in the space Friday.
 Audiences may enter the installation at any time.

 • 4PM, Theater